 - Special case.
 Blurred facial image, low resolution, overly bright/extremely low illumination.

 - Mixed.
-Involves more than one type of real occlusions.
+Involves two or more types of real occlusion.

-This category contains synthetic — digitally produced — occlusions, which simulate the real ones.
-Various filters used on social media — mustache, whiskers, headwear —can also be counted among synthetic occlusions.
+This category contains synthetic, or digitally produced, occlusions.
+These can be used to simulate real occlusions.
+Various filters used on social media, such as mustache filters or headwear filters, can also be counted among synthetic occlusions.

 Approaches to Recognizing Occluded Faces

-As of now, there are three primary method categories of solving the issue.
+As of now, there are three primary method categories of solving the issue of facial recognition when there are occlusions present.

 Occlusion Robust Feature Extraction (ORFE)